VatsalJagani/splunk-app-action/README.md

 * default: true

 #### use_ucc_gen
 * description: "Use ucc-gen command to generate the build for Add-on.
-The repo must have a folder named 'package', a file named 'globalConfig.json' in the root directory for this to work.
-Use the app_dir param value as package."
+The 'app_dir' folder must have a sub-folder named 'package', and a file named 'globalConfig.json' for this to work."
 * required: false
 * default: false